Premier League games to go ahead as scheduled despite coronavirus | Goal.com

 The spread of the disease has caused several games to be postponed across Europe, while Wednesday's the Premier League match between Manchester City and Arsenal was called off hours before kick-off.

+A source has told Goal that a Manchester City player, understood to be Benjamin Mendy, is self-isolating after a relative of his was taken to hospital with fears of having caught Covid-19.

+Also, three Leicester players have been isolated from the squad after displaying flu-like symptoms.

-But the English top-flight will not be suspended, it has been announced, as this weekend's games will be played as normal.
+Despite the increase in the number of cases, it has been announced that the English top-flight will not be suspended and this weekend's games will be played as normal.

 "Following the latest update from Government issued this afternoon, all Premier League matches will go ahead as scheduled this weekend," a statement on the Premier League website read.